Ratpick/simulacrum-engine/frontend/frontend/paradox-foundry/README.md

 ## ✨ Core Mission

 Paradox Foundry serves as:
-- The R&D and design nucleus for myth-tech and narrative AI systems
+- The R&D and design nucleus for the evolving corporate and entwined narrative AI systems
-- The primary home of *The Paradox Engine*—an interactive narrative platform inspired by the I Ching, recursive game theory, and Vibe Architecture
+- The primary home of *The Paradox Engine*—an interactive narrative platform inspired by the I Ching, recursive game theory, and AvA (Agentic Vibe Architecture)
 - The forge for tools, Flow-State Algorithms (FSA), lore logic, and symbolic UX patterns that enable modular, multi-lingual, and ritualistic user experiences

 ## 🌀 Key Principles (Vibe Architecture)

 - All components must serve both **narrative depth** and **collective intelligence**
 - Modular by default; lore and UI logic are never hard-coded or siloed
-- UX/UI is ritual: design and commit as if every change is a move in Infinite Weiqi
+- UX/UI is emergent: design and commit as if every change is a move in an infinite game.
 - Language and culture are first-class: support multi-lingual, polyglot interfaces and symbolic switching
 - All code, comments, and documentation default to UK English